MechatronicSystems-Group/mechatronicsystems-group.github.io/vacwork_projects/attitude-test-rig.md

+---
+layout: page
-Design and prototyping of a UAV attitude test rig
+title: "Design and prototyping of a UAV attitude test rig"
+---

 One of the present research focuses within the MechatronicSystems.Group is unmanned aerial vehicles (UAVs).
 To this end, a UAV attitude rig is required to facilitate testing orientation controllers within a safe, constrained space.